chabanova-ekaterina/JSON/README.md

 # JSON
-<h1 align="center">This repository contains files with examples of writing in TXT format</h1>
+<h1 align="center">This repository contains files with examples of writing in JSON format</h1>

 ```
 {